Center-for-Atmospheric-Research-ATMOS/PROPHESY/README.md

-# XPSinv.jl
+# XPS packages
-  this package should contain tools for the estimation of the concentration profiles of a  chemical species across a microjet (i.e. a very small stream) probed with X-rays.
+  this suite of packages should contain tools for the estimation of the concentration profiles of a  chemical species across a microjet (i.e. a very small stream) probed with X-rays.
 The data are the spectra of the emitted photoelectrons from the core subshell in the ground state (i.e. 1s orbital).

-The package is divided into two:
+The package is divided into three:

 - XPSpack:     model (deterministic and associated uncertainty)
 - XPSinv:      some inversion methods (or these could be taken from another package, and only included in this package)
+- XPSsampling: estimate the covariance of the posterior distribution being optimized by XPSinv

 The repository can be found at [XPSinv](https://github.com/Center-for-Atmospheric-Research-ATMOS/XPS-depth-inv)